KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/custom_strategies/strategies/README.md

 ### save_or_reset_pipe_heights function

-Based on the grow value, this function sets PREV_PIPE_HEIGHT equal to PIPE_HEIGHT or reset PIPE_HEIGHT to PREV_PIPE_HEIGHT value.
+This function sets values of PREV_PIPE_HEIGHT and PIPE_HEIGHT parameters based on 'grow' input value.
+If grow is equal to true then PREV_PIPE_HEIGHT value is assigned to PIPE_HEIGHT value.
+If grow is fail then PIPE_HEIGHT value is assigned to the PREV_PIPE_HEIGHT value.

 ### Interaction with Interface classes.